Valhalla 2021 ~ Cocoa Beach Florida

 I have completely reworked the front yard.
 It has been xeriscaped, and I added some paver blocks to expand the driveway to accommodate all my toys.
 I planted two palms – one a beautiful Silver Bismarkia – and with the existing red Ixora, the hedge looks stunning from the road.
 I built two pieces for the front yard – a custom mailbox and a stand holding a brass sundial I got from Europe.
 I extensively reworked the outside and inside of the garage and can now park my prized M Coupe under a roof again.

 South Cocoa Beach has exploded since I moved here.
 Many properties have undergone extensive renovations and are now rentals fueled by the Air BnB phenomenon.
-The house next door just sold for double what I paid for my house.
-It is a bit bigger and more traditionally renovated but was built at the same time as mine in the late 1950s and has way less character than Valhalla!
+The house next door sold for double what I paid for my house during the infamous Pandemic.
+It has 12 feet of additional frontage but the same 150-foot depth as Valhalla.
+It is more traditionally renovated but with an additional bathroom.
+It was built at the same time as mine in the late 1950s and has way less character than Valhalla!